Corn snakes need to bathe and soak in water to keep them healthy. There’s much more to giving corns access to water than

 Corn snakes, like any other animal, know if they haven’t had enough air.
 They can hold their breath for quite a while.
 The design of the bowl and the vivarium should be such that they can easily get out of their ‘bath.’

-It’s not clear exactly how long a snake will hold its breath, because nobody wants to test it.
-However, it’s at least a few minutes.
-They’ll also happily sit underwater for an hour at a time, coming up for air every once in a while.
-They can ‘bathe’ on their own, although it’s best to keep an eye on them to make sure that they’re safe.
+It’s not clear how long a snake will hold its breath, but it’s at least for a few minutes.
+They’ll also happily sit underwater for an hour at a time, coming up for air every few minutes.
+They can ‘bathe’ on their own, although it’s advisable to keep an eye on them to make sure that they’re safe.

 How to Bathe a Corn Snake

-The question of how to bathe a snake isn’t easily answered.
 It’s not just about running the faucet and letting them splash around.
 If you’re not careful, you could hurt or even kill your snake.
-In the next section, we’ll provide you with everything you need to know about avoiding these sort of problems.

-Not only that but being in water that’s too hot isn’t good for them either.
-Here’s a simple rule of thumb: If the water feels warm to you, it’s too hot for your snake.
+Not only that but being in water that’s too hot isn’t healthy either.
+If the water feels warm to you, it’s too hot for your snake.

-It’s not supposed to be a nice warm bath like you would have.
-Your body temperature is about 98 degrees, so if the water feels warm, it’s warmer than that—and that’s far too hot for a snake.
+It’s not supposed to be a nice warm bath like you’d have.
+Your body temperature is about 98 degrees, so if the water feels warm, it’s warmer than that, and that’s far too hot for a snake.

-The water should be clean water, ideally filtered water or spring water.
-Using tap water or chlorinated water can irritate their skin.
+The water should be clean, ideally filtered or spring.
+Using tap or chlorinated water can irritate a corn snake’s skin.

-You can either use purchased bottled water or water from a filter tap at home.
-Using water that isn’t filtered can result in parasites, as pointed out in this paper from AVS.
+You can either use bottled or filtered tap water.
+Using water that isn’t filtered can result in parasites, as pointed out by AVS.

-The water also shouldn’t be too high.
-It should be low enough that they can easily raise their head above the water level, but high enough that they can completely submerge themselves.
+The water level shouldn’t be too high.
+It should be low enough that your corn snake can easily raise its head above the water level, but high enough that it can completely submerge itself.

 How to Soak a Corn Snake